AttoMap-200

 Mineralogy

-Automated mineralogy using scanning electron microscope (SEM) has become a dominant approach used in natural resource exploration and process monitoring.
-AttoMap provides a powerful complement to SEM-based mineralogy approaches by providing 1000X the sensitivity of SEM-EDS for trace elemental mapping.
-The system’s intuitive software provides AI-based grain segmentation and mineralogical identification.
+Automated mineralogy using scanning electron microscope (SEM) has become a dominant approach in natural resource exploration and process monitoring.
+AttoMap provides a powerful complement to SEM-based mineralogy by offering 1000X the sensitivity of SEM-EDS for trace elemental mapping.
+The system’s intuitive software features AI-based grain segmentation and mineralogical identification.

 Mineralogical mapping using Sigray’s AttoMap (left), a correlative optical image acquired with the AttoMap (upper right), and a SEM-EDS image of the same sample.